|

 NEC Corporation has established itself as a leader in the integration of IT and network technologies while promoting the brand statement of "Orchestrating a brighter world."
 NEC enables businesses and communities to adapt to rapid changes taking place in both society and the market as it provides for the social values of safety, security, fairness and efficiency to promote a more sustainable world where everyone has the chance to reach their full potential.
 For more information, visit NEC at www.nec.com.

-Source: NEC Corporation Sectors: Cloud & Enterprise
+Source: NEC Corporation Sectors: Enterprise IT

 Copyright ©2025 JCN Newswire.
 All rights reserved.
 A division of Japan Corporate News Network.